Putin ally Timchenko says business will not turn on him over sanctions

 "No, this can be ruled out," Timchenko said when asked whether the business elite could influence Putin.

 "Vladimir Vladimirovich (Putin) is only thinking about the interest of Russia.
 Full stop.
 There can be no compromise here.
-And it won't even cross our (businessmen's) minds to speak out about this subject," said Timchenko, whose fortune is estimated at $12-$16 billion.
+And it won't even cross our (businessmen's) minds to speak out about this subject," said Timchenko, whose fortune is estimated at $12-$16 billion (£7.1 billion - £9.5 billion).

 "It is naive to think that with such methods anyone will scare us or force us to retreat," he said.